 MAINTENANCE.
 Landlord and Tenant agree that the maintenance of the Premises must be performed by the person indicated below:

 Landlord’s Required Maintenance.
 Landlord will comply with applicable building, housing, and health codes relating to the Premises.
-If there are no applicable building, housing, or health codes, Landlord shall maintain and repair the roofs, porches, windows, doors, exterior walls, screens, foundations, floors, structural components, and steps, and keep the plumbing in reasonable working order.
-If the Premises are located in a condominium, Landlord and Tenant acknowledge that the maintenance of the structural elements and common areas is performed by the condominium association as part of the common area maintenance.
-Landlord shall assure that the association complies with applicable building, housing, and health codes relating to the Premises.
-If there are no applicable building, housing, or health codes, Landlord shall assure that the association maintains and repairs roofs, porches, windows, doors, exterior walls, screens, foundations, floors, structural components, and steps, and keeps the plumbing in reasonable working order.
-Landlord will be responsible for the maintenance of any items listed above for which the association is not responsible.
+If there are no applicable building, housing, or health codes, Landlord shall maintain and repair the roofs, porches, windows, doors, exterior walls, screens, foundations, floors, steps, and all other structural components, and keep the plumbing in reasonable working order.
+Notwithstanding the foregoing, if the Premises are located in a condominium or cooperative development, Landlord and Tenant acknowledge and agree that the maintenance of the structural elements and common areas is performed by the condominium or cooperative development as part of the common area maintenance and that Landlord shall in no event be responsible for any such maintenance relating to the common area of the condominium or cooperative development.

 Elective Maintenance.
-Fill in each blank space in this Section with “Landlord” for Landlord or “Tenant” for Tenant, to show who will take care of the item noted.
-If a space is left blank, Landlord will be required to take care of that item (or, if applicable, assure that the association takes care of the items if the Premises are located in a condominium).
+Fill in each blank space in this Section with “Landlord” for Landlord or “Tenant” for Tenant, to show who will maintain the item noted.
+If a space is left blank, Landlord will be required to maintain that item.